Alberto0235/MEMS-and-Microsensors-COMSOL-Lab/Lab 06 – PN Junction Photodiode Simulation/README.md

 -   **Key Result:** Verification of the relationship between doping concentration and depletion width.

 ## 📂 Included Files
--   `PN_Photodiode.mph` — Reference simulation file.
+-   `CAD photodiode.mph` — Reference simulation file.
 -   `Images/` — 2D plots of hole/electron concentration and electric potential.

 ## How to reproduce